-Treated 30 000 tonnes of garden waste for sustainable soil production
+Treated 30 000 tonnes of garden waste for the production of sustainable soil

 In 2021, Geminor subsidiary Bøn Biobrensel AS treated more than 30,000 tonnes of garden waste for Norway's largest soil producer, Grønn Vekst AS. – To recycle garden waste instead of digging up peat to produce soil is an important sustainability measure, says production and operations manager at Grønn Vekst, Christian A. Hansen.